bcbio/bcbio-nextgen/docs/contents/configuration.rst

 Configuration options for UMIs:

 - ``umi_type`` The UMI/cellular barcode scheme used for your data.
-For single cell RNA sequencing, supports [harvard-indrop, harvard-indrop-v2, cel-seq].
+For single cell RNA sequencing, supports [harvard-indrop, harvard-indrop-v2, 10x_v2, icell8, surecell].
   For variant analysis with UMI based consensus calling, supports either ``fastq_name`` with UMIs in read names or the path to a fastq file with UMIs for each aligned read.